5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 That's because both ä and ß are non-ANSI characters.

-Now you can set the "UCP" option to 1 if you want Unicode characters to be taken into account as well:
+Now you can set the UCP option to 1 if you want Unicode characters to be taken into account as well:

 ~~~
       ⍴'\bger\b'⎕S 0 ⍠('UCP' 1)⊣'Kai Jägerßabc'
 0
 ~~~

-Now both "ä" and "ß" don't qualify as word boundaries any more.
+Now `ä` and `ß` no longer qualify as word boundaries.

 ### Backreferences

-Let's assume that you want to search for three digits:
+Suppose you want to search for three digits:

 ~~~
       '[0-9]{3,}' ⎕R '' ⊣ ' 3 digits: 123;'
  3 digits: ;
 ~~~

-But what if you want to make sure that it's always the _same_ digits?
+But what if you want to ensure it's always the _same_ digits?

 For that you need back references: